 International Foodies Rejoice

 Gwinnett, or Seoul of the South, has the South's largest Korean population.
-And it is the home of Atlanta's top international food markets—Super H Mart, Assi Plaza, the International Farmers Market and the Global Mall.
+And it is the home of Atlanta's top international food markets—Super H Mart, Assi Plaza and the Global Mall.
 Kimchee chefs, amazing food courts, Korean-infused kitchen items and some of the best food photo ops in town are just the beginning.
 The Mega Mart features thousands of unique food and home items, many with an Asian Flair.
 Whether you are looking for Japanese, Korean, Chinese, Vietnamese or really any other Asian cuisine, head to Gwinnett.

 Due to the growing Korean population in Gwinnett, our area has experienced an influx of Korean businesses and restaurants.
 Our county is home to authentic Korean BBQ joints, restaurants with genuine Korean snacks, Korean-American fusion restaurants and more.
 Explore Gwinnett hosts "Seoul of the South" Korean food tours in order to immerse locals and visitors in the true Korean culture.
 Learn more about the tours here.